wmylxmj/Deep-Piano/README.md

 # Deep-Piano
-Play the piano with deep learning
+Play The Piano With Deep Learning